PederUndheim/Project_TDT4265/README.md

 -- run the data/label_to_xml.py three times, changing the variable dataset_type so it is run once as test, train and val

--- If necessary, change the paths in th data_config/ntnu.yaml file
+-- If necessary, change the paths in the data_config/ntnu.yaml file

 -- in terminal (in the Faster R-CNN folder) run this command to train: